AlexanderGatesV2/MakeMassChanges/README.md

 If a file has the same name, _* is added.
   File001.bin will become File001_1.bin while the orginal File001.bin remains the same.

+DeleteIt.py

+1. Choose a Directory (recursive search)
+2. Choose what to delete based on file name text entered

+ChangeIt.py

+two in one